metrophilly/sermon-processor/README.md

 ## Run the script

+1. Ensure that you have Docker Desktop running in the background.

-You can find the startup script in the `/bin` directory.
+2. Then run the startup script in the `/bin` directory.
 Run the following to
    start:

 ```bash
 sh bin/start.sh